Best Private Schools in NYC – 2025

 - 610 E 83rd St, New York, NY 10028

 Academic Highlights: Brearley is an all-girls school.
-82% of faculty members possess advanced degrees.
+85% of faculty members possess advanced degrees.
 6:1 student-to-faculty ratio.
 56% of those enrolled are students of color.
 Courses offered include the Classics, Mandarin, Environmental Sustainability, Introduction to Computer Science, and Studio Art.
+Over 50 clubs/organizations for students to join.
+14 varsity sports teams.
+3 orchestras.

 Regis High School – NYC